data-forge/data-forge-js/README.md

 ## Group Sequential

-The `groupBySequential` function for `Series` and `DataFrame` is similar to `groupBy`, except that it only groups values or rows that adjacent in the data sequence.
+The `groupSequentialBy` function for `Series` and `DataFrame` is similar to `groupBy`, except that it only groups adjacent values or rows in the data sequence.

-	var outputSeries = someSeriesOrDataFrame.groupBySequential(function (valueOrRow, index) {
+	var outputSeries = someSeriesOrDataFrame.groupSequentialBy(function (valueOrRow, index) {
 			return ... grouping criteria ...
 		});